Leafwing-Studios/Emergence/design/src/water.md

 *Timberborn* has by far the most sophisticated water dynamics in the genre to date.
 Key features:

-- seasonal variability
+- seasonal variability: water flows most of the time, then stops for a modest drought
 - steady evaporation
 - controls where and when crops can be grown
-- essential to sustain life
+- beavers must drink water to not die
 - flows downstream, and dynamically responds to height changes
 - can be stored, either in open pits, via dams or in dedicated storage structures
 - irrigation